-- Perry and Jackson Counties have withdrawn from the District during fiscal year 2017 and the District continues working with each county to reach a withdrawal settlement. - The District has continued to upgrade the parks with new campsites and cabins planned for fiscal year 2020. - The District continues to work with remaining counties with flood control projects. - The District is continuing its timber management program. - The District has resumed operation of the water slide at Flint Creek as of September 2019.
+- Perry and Jackson Counties have withdrawn from the District during fiscal year 2017 and the District continues working with each county to reach a withdrawal settlement. - The District has continued to upgrade the parks with a new paving project at Maynor Creek. - The District continues to work with remaining counties with flood control projects. - The District is continuing its timber management program. - The District has resumed operation of the water slide at Flint Creek as of September 2019.

-The District's Management and the Board of Directors consider many factors when setting the fiscal year 2020 budget and the fees that will be charged in the business-related activities.
-The District updated the rates at the parks on August 1, 2019.
+The District's Management and the Board of Directors consider many factors when setting the fiscal year 2023 budget and the fees that will be charged in the business-related activities.
+The District may updated the rates at the parks in the future because of continued inflation.

-BUDGET HIGHLIGHTS FOR THE FISCAL YEAR ENDING JUNE 30, 2020
+BUDGET HIGHLIGHTS FOR THE FISCAL YEAR ENDING JUNE 30, 2021